radiantlogic-v8/documentation-new/documentation/introduction/control-panel-overview.md

 **Security Administrator:**  Members assigned this role are responsible for managing access controls, password policies, and attribute encryption.
-Access controls are managed from Control Panel > MANAGE > Security > Access Controls.
+Access controls are managed from Control Panel > Manage > Security > Access Controls.
 The responsibilities include:
 - Creating and managing access controls
 - Creating and managing password policies